WiiExpertise/AMP-SourceCode/README.md

 * More...

 ## License
 This program is developed under the GPL.
-See license.md for full license.
+See the license file for full license.